 A conventional autopilot for ship steering is typically based on PID control.
 The major disturbances are due to wind and waves, which can change significantly.
 An adaptive controller can model wave generated forces and counteract them efficiently.
 Ship dynamics and wave forces can be captured by a model of the form (15.18) with 4 a-parameters, constrained to contain an integrator, and 2 b-parameters.
 Extensive sea trials have shown that the adaptive autopilot has better performance than the conventional autopilot in normal whether conditions and substantially better performance in bad weather conditions.
-Figure 15.22 shows results from evaluation of the Steermaster autopilot developed by Kockums and now marketed by Northrop Grumman.
+Figure 15.23 shows results from evaluation of the Steermaster autopilot developed by Kockums and now marketed by Northrop Grumman.
 In the experiments, the conventional and adaptive autopilots were run repeatedly for about an hour each during normal operation.
-The figure shows that the adaptive autopilot has significantly smaller variations in heading than the conventional autopilot.
+The figure shows that the adaptive autopilot.
 The difference corresponds to about 3% less fuel consumption.

 A difficulty with adaptive control is that parameter estimation is performed when the system is in closed loop.
 It is then important where the excitation signals occur.
-Consider for example the standard feedback loop in Figure 15.2.
-If the only perturbation on the system is the injected signal δ_1 and we assume r=0, v=0 and w=0, we get
+Consider for example the standard feedback loop in Figure 15.3.
+If the only perturbation on the system is the injected signal δ_1 and we assume r = 0, v = 0and w = 0, we get

-$$y = \frac{P(s)}{1 + P(s)C(s)}\delta_1, \qquad u = -\frac{C(s)P(s)}{1 + P(s)C(s)}\delta_1.$$
+$$y = \frac{P(s)}{1 + P(s)C(s)}\delta_1, \qquad u = -\frac{C(s)P(s)}{1 + P(s)C(s)}\delta_1.$$ if we inject disturbances through the reference r and set all other inputs to zero we have instead